One-stop Guide for WhatsApp Quality Rating and Messaging Limits

-After creating a WhatsApp account with a BSP of your choice, Meta lets you connect up to 2 phone numbers to your account and send 50 business-initiated messages to up to 50 unique customers in a rolling 24 hours.
+If you want to access WhatsApp Business Platform/API to communicate with your customers, you need to create a WhatsApp Business account (WABA).
+Meta lets you connect up to 2 phone numbers to your account and send 50 business-initiated messages to up to 50 unique customers in a rolling 24 hours.
 You can receive an unlimited number of user-initiated messages and your display name does not need to be approved at this point.

 WhatsApp has four tiers of messaging limits for each phone number of a verified business.
 Every business starts at tier 1 and can be upgraded to higher tiers in sequence.
 Each tier has its own limit of business-initiated conversations.
 A conversation is a 24-hour period of time from when the first message of a business is delivered to a given customer, regardless of who started the chat.
-All of the messages exchanged between your business and a customer in this period are associated with one conversation.
-Conversations can start in two ways:

 • The business starts to chat with a customer by sending them a message (business-initiated conversation)